Saving Money on Food

 When an eligible family decides not to enroll in WIC, or stops participating while they are still income eligible, NOBODY benefits.
 The government gives WIC clinics funding to serve the estimated number of eligible families.
 When fewer parents apply to the program, the government just reduces the program's funding.
 Eligible families then have less money for food, grocery stores lose sales, farmers lose buyers, and WIC clinics may close.

 Many parents believe they can buy enough food without WIC help.
-But why turn down the chance to save up to $600 a year on food for a child?
-The money WIC saves a family can go toward all the other things that help children thrive: clothes, childcare, books, and toys.
-Helping their child to succeed is the most responsible thing parents can do.
+But why turn down the chance to save up to $700 a year on food for a child?
+The money WIC saves a family can go toward all the other things that help children thrive--clothes, childcare, books, and toys.

 Good News about WIC!